TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-multi-data-centre/mdcb-components.md

 ## Tyk Controller

-The Controller cluster is where the components required to create MDCB’s shared control plane are located.
+The Controller cluster is where the components required to create MDCB’s shared control plane are located and must consist of the following elements:

-### Essential Components
-The controller cluster must consist of the following elements:
 - Tyk Dashboard (used to configure and control the whole Tyk installation)
 - Tyk Gateway (this is refered to as the Management/Controller GW and will not service API transactions; it is important to ensure this is not public facing)
 - Tyk MDCB